gazpachoking/fgwiki/Plugins/trakt_lookup.md

-= Trakt.tv Series Lookup =
+# Trakt.tv Series Lookup
 **//Updated as of November 11th 2015.
-This plugin uses the new Trakt v2 API.//**

-'''{{{IMPORTANT:}}} Please see [wiki:Plugins/trakt trakt] on how to authorize Flexget to access your private Trakt.tv account.'''
+This plugin uses the new Trakt v2 API.//** **`IMPORTANT:` Please see [[trakt|Plugins/trakt]] on how to authorize Flexget to access your private Trakt.tv account.**

 This plugin returns series information from Trakt.tv.
-The name of the series usually has to be VERY close to what's shown on Trakt.[[BR]]
+The name of the series usually has to be VERY close to what's shown on Trakt.(XXX macro: "BR")
 If you are having problems returning the correct information for a show.
-Please add to the series the tvdb_id using the [wiki:Plugins/set set] command.[[BR]]
+Please add to the series the tvdb_id using the [[set|Plugins/set]] command.(XXX macro: "BR")

-'''Config schema'''
-{{{
+**Config schema**

     trakt_lookup: yes
-}}}

 or
-{{{

     trakt_lookup:
        account: <flexget account name>
        username: <trakt username>

-}}}
-`account` is required if your profile is private (see [wiki:Plugins/trakt trakt] on how to authenticate). `username` is the user for which you wish to lookup specific information such as collection or watched history.
+`account` is required if your profile is private (see [[trakt|Plugins/trakt]] on how to authenticate). `username` is the user for which you wish to lookup specific information such as collection or watched history.

 ----

-{{{
     series:
       - some_series:
           set:
             tvdb_id: <tvdb_id>
-}}}

 This plugin populates fields on entries that have been identified as series by !Flexget.
-They may also be used in other plugins "ex:[wiki:Plugins/make_rss make_rss]"
+They may also be used in other plugins "ex:[[make_rss|Plugins/make_rss]]"
 ----
-'''Series Metainfo'''
+**Series Metainfo**

 ||trakt_series_name||Series name provided by trakt||
 ||trakt_series_year||Series release year||